 Ēchos (ee-kos) is a select vocal ensemble drawn from the ranks of Choralis for concerts, educational outreach, and special appearances.
 The singers are well-versed in all choral repertoire and styles, performing everything from Renaissance motets to Bernstein in a single season.
 Their exceptional musicality and artistry have afforded them recognition in the Washington metropolitan area as one of the leading amateur vocal chamber ensembles.
 In 2010, Ēchos performed the Washington-area premiere of Bob Chilcott’s Requiem (also the world premiere of the small ensemble version), and their sound was described by The Washington Post as “... full-bodied and thrilling.”

-The Cantus Youth Choirs are three performing ensembles and a training program.
-The training program, Cantus Docere (grades 1-3) provide young children with beginning music education and a strong basis for vocal music performance.
-The three performing ensembles are Cantus Liberi (grades 4-6, treble voices), Cantus Medius (grades 7-10, both changed and unchanged voices), and the advanced treble choir, Cantus Primo (grades 5+).
+The Cantus Youth Choirs are four performing ensembles serving youth ages 5 through 16.
+Cantus Docere (grades K-3) provides young children with beginning music education and a strong basis for vocal music performance, as well as performance opportunities.
+The other three ensembles are Cantus Liberi (grades 4-6, treble voices), Cantus Medius (grades 7-10, both changed and unchanged voices), and the advanced treble choir, Cantus Primo (grades 5+).
 The Cantus Youth Choirs program offers young singers opportunities to learn and hone musical skills while experiencing choral music beyond the usual school curriculum.
 Find out more!

 Board of Directors